mbenzekri/formulizer/docs/examples/enum/from.md

 ## Embedded Enum (`from`)
-> FzForm introduces the `from` extension keyword to dynamically populate an enum list from an embedded value present in the form data.
+> fz-form introduces the `from` extension keyword to dynamically populate an enum list from an embedded value present in the form data.
 > This allows referencing an existing list elsewhere in the form and ensures that selection values remain consistent.

 ## Defining `from`